webDevAndres/100-days-of-code/log.md

     like a foreign language, now I'm like I know what that is, okay I understand what you do.

 **Link(s) to work**: twitter

+### R2 Day 35-36: October 30-31, 2018

+**Today's Progress**: Yesterday I attended the last workshop for php/wordpress plugin dev.
+Learned how to create a plugin and use the wordpress codex.
+Today, I learned about react components, and state.

+**Thoughts**: I get it now, I get why react is popular.
+Managing state is a breeze.
+I need to build something in react soon.

+**Link(s) to work**: twitter